 Tulum budgeting tips

 Though it’s easy to spend a lot in Tulum, you can save money by eating at the local joints and riding bikes around rather than taking cabs.
-You’ll save on the exchange rate and avoid transaction fees if you use a prepaid currency card like Caxton RED, which also gives you the peace of mind of not carrying around wads of cash, which is especially helpful when out on the town or at the beach.
+You’ll save on the exchange rate and avoid transaction fees if you use a Caxton multi-currency card, which also gives you the peace of mind of not carrying around wads of cash, which is especially helpful when out on the town or at the beach.

 The Coba ruins